lucylai96/lucylai96.github.io/blog/gradapps.md

 # All About PhD Applications
 ## (Second Edition, Updated July 2022)

 Welcome!
-You may have ended up here because you came across [my popular article](https://lucyblogs.wordpress.com/2018/08/02/all-about-phd-applications), which has been viewed over **30k times** (as of December 2023).
+This popular guide on how to apply to grad school has been visited over **60k times** (as of September 2024).
 Thank you to all who reached out to me over the years telling me how helpful of a resource it was to you / how it helped you get into grad school, and it's been super fun meeting some of you in person at conferences, too! 🙂

+**For the 2024-2025 application cycle only**, I am available for PhD application coaching and review.
+I can work with you to develop a strong application strategy and materials (CV, SoP), do mock interviews, and more.
+Please email me at [lucylai@g.harvard.edu](mailto:lucylai@g.harvard.edu) for more information!

-Since it has been 4 years since I wrote the article, I am doing a "refresh" in this second edition (written July 2022) with the following improvements and content additions:
+In this second edition (written July 2022), I have added the following improvements and content additions:
 *  hosting it here on my personal website for neater organization and ease of navigation (thanks to [Github-flavored Markdown!](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/about-writing-and-formatting-on-github))
 *  my application materials are now **[free to download](https://lucylai.com/files/phd_apps.zip)**.
 This file contains **my CV at time of application** and my **Harvard, Stanford, and NYU essays,** chosen in particular to illustrate 1) how little they actually differ, and 2) how a diversity/history statement looks like compared to the personal statement (NYU).
 Previously, I had asked people to email me requesting these materials, but since it has been awhile since my application days, I decided it was time to make them freely available on the internet :)
 *  added a [template email](https://lucylai.com/blog/gradapps#should-i-reach-out-to-pis-before-applying) for how to contact PIs before applying.